Elixir deUSD (DEUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Elixir deUSD Historical Price

-According to the latest data gathered on Elixir deUSD live price page, the current price of Elixir deUSD is 0.999472USD.
-The circulating supply of Elixir deUSD(DEUSD) is 176.95M DEUSD , giving it a market capitalization of $176.86M.
+According to the latest data gathered on Elixir deUSD live price page, the current price of Elixir deUSD is 0.999424USD.
+The circulating supply of Elixir deUSD(DEUSD) is 175.44M DEUSD , giving it a market capitalization of $175.33M.

 The Elixir deUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DEUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.